DataHiveDevelopment/Laravel-Introspection/readme.md

 ## <a name="UUIDSetup">#</a> UUID Setup

-Install the following packages:
+Install the following packages on your authorization server:

 ```bash
 composer require dyrynda/laravel-model-uuid
 composer require dyrynda/laravel-efficient-uuid
 ```

-Follow the package's documentation to implement the columns and traits on the necessary models.
+Follow the package's documentation to implement the columns and traits on the necessary model.
 This package currently only support the default `uuid` column name so don't change anything in your database migrations when it comes to that.
+These packages will make it easy to store a binary form of an UUID in your database.

 ```php
 $table->efficientUuid('uuid')->index();